jrruethe/jrruethe.github.io/source/_posts/2015-11-26-object-pool.markdown

 title: "Object Pool"
 date: 2015-11-26 16:11:06 -0500
 comments: true
+toc: true
 categories:
+ - C++
+ - Templates
+ - Memory
 ---

 An object pool is a specialized allocator that allocates memory in large chunks and deals them out in small slices.
 Malloc is typically an expensive call, especially for multiple small allocations, so significant performance improvements can be gained by managing memory directly.
 The object pool presented here is compatible with C++03, supports all standard containers, and offers O(1) amortized allocation and deallocation with configurable growth, limits, and alignment.

 The pool works by allocating blocks of memory, partitioning them for the object type and alignment, then pushing all the addresses onto a stack representing available slots.
 Each allocation pops an address off the stack, each deallocation pushes an allocation onto the stack.
 When the stack is empty, another block is allocated and added to the linked list of blocks.

+{% more %}

-## Stack
+# Stack

 The primary component of the object pool is the stack of addresses that represent free memory slots for objects.
 However, this isn't implemented like a typical stack; rather, the stack itself is interleaved through the free slots of the memory block.
 This means no additional memory is required; the data structure that manages the free memory is stored *within* the free memory it is managing!
 Each free slot, which would normally be zeroed out, instead points to the next free slot.
 Pushing and popping simply involves overwriting these pointers.